Youssouph Cheikh Sylla

-Youssouph Cheikh Sylla (born 20 February 1998) is a Senegalese football player who plays for Italian club Foggia.
+Youssouph Cheikh Sylla (born 20 February 1998) is a Senegalese professional footballer who plays as a forward for club Latina.
 He played all of his career so far in Italy, advancing from the fifth tier to the second.

-Club career
+Career

 He started his senior career in the fifth and fourth tier (Eccellenza and Serie D).

 He made his professional Serie C debut for Piacenza on 22 September 2018, against Pontedera.

 On 5 August 2021, he signed a three-year contract with Serie B club Pordenone.
 On 18 August 2021, Pordenone loaned him to Serie C club Siena.
-However, Italian Football Federation did not approve the loan and he returned to Pordenone on 28 August.
+However, the Italian Football Federation did not approve the loan and he returned to Pordenone on 28 August.

-He made his Serie B debut for Pordenone on 18 September 2021 in a game against Cittadella.
+He made his Serie B debut for Pordenone on 18 September 2021, in a game against Cittadella.

 On 31 August 2022, Sylla was loaned to Alessandria, with an option to buy.

 On 20 July 2023, Sylla signed a two-year contract with Vis Pesaro.